jackiesogi/TitanVideoEditor/Engine/documentation.md

 ```sh
 ./buildLibrary.sh
 ```
-When compile your code with `"action.h"`, please add...
+When compile your code with `"simplEngine/action.h"`, please add...
 ```sh
 g++ -o ${your_output} ${your_input.cpp} -L. laction
 ```